-Many of our courses cover skills and knowledge required to meet Scottish National Standards for Information and Advice Providers.
+Many of our courses cover the skills and knowledge required to meet the Scottish National Standards for Information and Advice Providers.
 For further details please see our Scottish National Standards page.

 Course materials and access

 All delegates have access to course materials online to view and download.
 For face to face events we can provide course packs in large print.
 All our training venues are wheelchair accessible.
 Please indicate on your booking form if you have any other needs or call us to discuss them.